Snowy (character)

 Snowy (Milou [milu]) is a fictional character in The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
 Snowy is a white Wire Fox Terrier who is a companion to Tintin, the series' protagonist.
-Snowy debuted on 10 January 1929 in the first installment of Tintin in the Land of the Soviets, which was serialised in Le Petit Vingtième until May 1930.
+Snowy made his debut on 10 January 1929 in the first installment of Tintin in the Land of the Soviets, which was serialised in Le Petit Vingtième until May 1930.

 Snowy is modeled in part on a Fox Terrier at a café that Hergé used to frequent.
 Milou, Snowy's original French name, was the nickname of Hergé's first girlfriend.

 In the first eight Tintin adventures, Snowy regularly addresses his internal monologue to the reader.
 Hergé diminished Snowy's speaking role after the introduction of Captain Haddock in the ninth story, The Crab with the Golden Claws.
+As of 1 January 2025, Snowy and other characters appearing in the 1929 The Adventures of Tintin comic strips have entered the public domain in the United States, but not in Hergé's native Belgium, which will be in 2054.

 Inspiration and design

 Hergé never had a dog in his family until his last years; however, in 1929 he was a regular at a café where the proprietor had a terrier.
 This dog was a major source of inspiration for Snowy.

 Snowy's original French name Milou—an abbreviation of Marie-Louise—is borrowed from the nickname of Hergé's first girlfriend, Marie-Louise Van Cutsem.
 Marie-Louise's father disapproved of Hergé's low social standing, and the young couple's relationship consequently deteriorated.
 Nevertheless, Hergé remained fond of Marie-Louise, and made her the namesake of Tintin's most trusted friend.
 The name Snowy was chosen for English-language translations not only because of the dog's colour, but also because it is a five-letter word that fits in the speech balloons.